alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/infra/introduction.md

-# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps
+# Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps - Infra

 ## Introduction

-This hack will utilise the [alz-terraform-accelerator](https://github.com/Azure/alz-terraform-accelerator) to instantiate a secure CI/CD process for deploying the ALZ on Terraform with GitHub or Azure DevOps.
+This hack will utilize the [alz-terraform-accelerator](https://github.com/Azure/alz-terraform-accelerator) to instantiate a secure CI/CD process for deploying the ALZ on Terraform with GitHub or Azure DevOps.

 - Understand the alz-terraform-accelerator.
 - Discover how to deploy a secure CI/CD pipeline for deploying the ALZ with GitHub or Azure DevOps.